Duval County leads state in child deaths investigated by DCF in 2018

 Out of sixty one Florida counties, Duval ranks number one in the number of child fatalities in 2018, according to DCF statistics.
 In 2017, Duval also led in the state in child deaths ahead of counties with higher populations including Miami-Dade, Orange, Broward and Hillsborough.

-DCF reports thirty-three child deaths in Duval since January with causes ranging from drowning and Sudden Infant Death Syndrome (SIDS), to accidental and intentional trauma.
+DCF reported thirty-three child deaths in Duval since January with causes ranging from drowning and Sudden Infant Death Syndrome (SIDS), to accidental and intentional trauma.

 On Friday, JSO announced the arrest of 25-year-old Charles Williams Deas, III for allegedly killing his 3 month old son in June.

-October 1 DCF reported the death of a 9 month old baby found unresponsive after sleeping on the couch with four siblings.
+Earlier this week, DCF reported the death of a 9 month old baby found unresponsive after sleeping on the couch with four siblings on October 1.

 Of the 325 deaths so far this year in the state, DCF reports 70 are due to drowning, 38 are sleep related, 5 are inflicted trauma and the majority, 104, are under investigation.